00JIMMY00/Grad_Doc/Book.md

   *Milestone:* Connect an actual LLM to generate answers from retrieved context.
   *Actions:*

-  * Choose initial LLM provider (OpenAI’s GPT-3 was likely used first, given known API patterns; then extended to Google PaLM).
+  * Choose initial LLM provider (OpenAI’s GPT-3 was likely used first, given known API patterns; then extended to Google Gemini).
   * Implement LLMFactory and OpenAI client (e.g., using `openai` library) to call GPT-3 with the constructed prompt.
   * Test query end-to-end: ask a question, retrieve chunks, build prompt, get answer from GPT-3.
 Evaluate correctness of answers.
   * If authorized, also test with Google’s model by switching config (this required setting up GCP project and API key).